Getting some low-stress jobs after retirement is a great step once your active workdays are over.

 The hours are flexible and better yet, you can do this from home, a spa, health facility, sports facility, or from clients’ homes.

 Massage therapists require a high school diploma and certification to practice.
-Pay is between $20 and $30 per an hour-long session.
+Pay is between $20 and $30 for an hour-long session.

 To get started, search for online massage courses and enroll today.